JojiJoseph/Wireframe-Renderer/README.md

 c - save the output as `screenshot.png`

-o - toggle orthographic projection
+p - toggle projection between orthographic and perspective